Creating a culture of inclusion in the workplace

 The business world typically runs on a Western secular year and by preconceived 8-5 work hours.

 But cultures and personal situations differ drastically from employee to employee.
-It's lunacy to presume everyone will be comfortable working within these limits.
+Companies shouldn’t presume that everyone will be comfortable working within these limits.

 Realise that employees may request time off for religious observances, differing New Year celebrations, and family care obligations.